Jump To Section

 At least eight different tick species call the Garden State their home.
-The more you learn to identify them, the better you can discover one on you or your pet.
+The more you learn to identify them, the better you can discover one attached to you or your pet.
 These are the ticks that you and your family need to know.

-Just as its name implies, this species’ host of choice is dogs.
+Just as its name implies, this species’ hosts of choice are dogs.
 However, they won’t pass by any other warm body that tempts their tastebuds.
 Dog ticks are just as abundant in cities as in the New Jersey countryside.

 These parasites have flat, oval bodies and are usually a dark reddish-brown with cream and tan markings.
 Male dog ticks have speckled bodies, while the blood-thirsty females have a cream-colored shield pattern on top.